8 Major Accomplishments of Amenhotep III

 - He built chapels at the Luxor Temple and other monuments, including two pylons, a colonnade behind the new temple entrance.

-- He built a new temple to the goddess Ma’at; a mew pylon at the temple of Amun at Karnak.
+- Pharaoh Amenhotep III built a new temple to the goddess Ma’at; a mew pylon at the temple of Amun at Karnak.
 A Tenth Pylon at the Tmeple of Amun was also built by Amenhotep III.

-- This pharaoh constructed about 600 statues of the goddess Sekhmet in the temple of Mut, south of Karnak.
+- He constructed about 600 statues of the goddess Sekhmet in the temple of Mut, south of Karnak.

-- His reign is said to have had some of the most magnificent statues of the New Kingdom era.
+- His reign is said to have had some of the most magnificent statues of the New Kingdom era (c.
+1550 BC – c.1070 BC).

 - Aldred, Cyril (1991).
 Akhenaten: King of Egypt.
 Thames & Hudson.